Sathish1110/whatsapp_style_portfolio/README.md

-# 💬 Sathish Waran - Chat-style Portfolio Website
+# 💬 Sathish Waran S- WhatsApp-style Portfolio Website

 A fully interactive, chat-based personal portfolio where visitors can message keywords like `help`, `skills`, `resume`, or `projects` to learn more about me in a conversational format — inspired by modern chat UIs.